Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 ## Run the example

 !!! warning
-    Our examples work on Hylé v0.12.1.
+    Our examples work on Hyli v0.12.1.
 Later versions introduce breaking changes which have not yet been reflected in our examples.

 ### Prerequisites